 1. Think about your goals and articulate them.

-It’s critical to think deeply about your goals before you even start an application.
-Why are you considering an MBA?
-What do you hope to achieve with this credential—and how will Booth get you there?
-Start by writing down your motivations for doing an MBA and be sure to align those to a few concrete goals, whether it’s career advancement, exploring a new field, expanding your skill set or launching an entrepreneurial idea.
-You’ll want to present these in your application, showing your readers that you have a clear, strategic plan for earning your MBA.
+Before you even start an application, consider your rationale.
+Why are you pursuing an MBA?
+What do you hope to achieve—and how will Booth get you there?
+Start by writing down your motivations for doing an MBA and be sure to align those to concrete goals, whether that means career advancement, exploring a new field, expanding your skill set or launching an entrepreneurial idea.

 2. Do your research.

-Research all aspects of a program, from curriculum to community, to understand why a particular place is the best fit for you.
-Register for an event, talk with current students and alumni, or try to experience a Booth class; these will all provide valuable insight on the Booth experience.
+Research all aspects of a program, from curriculum to community, to understand why a particular program is the best fit for you.
+Register for events, talk with current students and alumni, or try to visit a class; these will all provide valuable insight on the Booth experience.

 3. Get your materials in order.